-This ice cream recipe will work with any type of seasonal fruit.
+This basic fruit ice cream recipe will work with any type of seasonal fruit.
 We usually go with whatever is plentiful at the farmers’ market.
-Then we add spices and other flavourings to make all sorts of different types of ice cream.
-Here are a few of my favourite combinations:
+Then we add spices and other flavorings to make all sorts of unique flavor combinations.

 - Cherry with chocolate: Chocolate is always one of my favorites!
 Use cherries for the fruit, then add 2 Tbsp of finely chopped dark chocolate to your ice cream in the last 5 minutes of churning.

 - Blueberry cheesecake: Make blueberry ice cream and replace 1/4 cup of the whipping cream with soft cream cheese, and serve with a sprinkling of graham cracker crumbs.
 This only works with old-fashioned spreadable cream cheese.
 I recommend making your own!
 (See picture above)

-- Strawberry shortcake: Serve strawberry ice cream on top of a shortcake or a scone.
+- Strawberry shortcake: Serve strawberry ice cream on top of a shortcake.

-- Peach and ginger: Add 2 tbsp of finely chopped candied ginger at the beginning of churning for a sweet and spicy combination.
+- Ginger peach: Make peach ice cream and add 2 Tbsp of finely chopped candied ginger at the end of the churning for a sweet and spicy combination.

 Probiotic Ice Cream?